nehalsinghmangat/pykal/docs/source/introduction.rst

 .. epigraph::

-   "Cross a river once, swim; cross a river twice, find a boat; cross a river thrice, build a bridge.
+   "Cross a river once, swim; cross a river a thousand times, build a bridge."
-   "

    -- old Punjabi saying

-**pykal** is a Python framework designed to bridge the gap between the theoretical formulations of control systems and their respective implementation in robotics hardware.
-Designed for hobbyists, students, and academics alike, this framework won't cure cancer, but it can do the next best thing: make building robots easier.
+**pykal** is a Python development framework that bridges the chasm between theoretical control systems and their implementation in hardware.
+Designed for hobbyists, students, and academics alike, this framework won't cure cancer, but it can do the next best thing: make controlling robots easier.

 To access the GitHub repo and watch for the official release, click here: `pykal repo <https://github.com/nehalsinghmangat/pykal?tab=readme-ov-file>`_

-To get started with **pykal**, or to explore the framework and its capabilities, click here: :doc:`Quickstart <quickstart_index>`.

-For a 3-min video describing the motivation behind this framework and what it hopes to achieve, click here: video.
+For a 22 second video describing this framework's intended workflow, see the `SAIL 2025 presentation <https://youtu.be/5GbVHo6QZrw>`_.

 .. raw:: html